 Tech opportunities: New materials for next gen rotor blades; energy storage integration; Systems for faster turbine installation; Offshore maintenance drones; Offshore sensors; Data analytics for predictive maintenance; Virtual/augmented reality approaches for spatial planning; Reduction of underwater acoustics in marine construction

-The FAO estimates that about 90% of the world’s commercial fisheries are either fully exploited or over-exploited.
+The FAO estimates that about 30% of the world’s commercial fisheries are over-exploited.
 This is an enormous problem, not least for ocean ecosystems and global biodiversity – but also for people.
+Within Exclusive Economic Zones (200 miles), most nations such as the US heavily manage their wild fisheries resulting in healthy biomass populations.
 We believe that technology can help us discover new ways to bring these systems into balance so that seafood can be sustainably managed to help support a growing population with a nutritious, affordable and widely available protein.

 Tech opportunities: Aquaculture sensors, alternative feed & system design; Underwater autonomous vehicles; Wild fishery traceability - including acoustics, satellites & supply chain; New processes for locally-sourced fish stocks; Marine-derived pharmaceuticals

 The shipping industry is a critical global connector, supporting about 90% of all global trade by volume.
 However, the technology status-quo is currently being challenged, as improvements in other transportation industries have brought ship-related pollution into sharper relief.
 As we have seen in other industries, a matrix of new environmental regulations are coming into play, including for air pollutants (NOx, SOx, particulates, GHGs, VOCs), anti-fouling chemicals and the transport of invasive species in ballast water.
 Maintaining resiliency will require more investment for dealing with challenges such as cybersecurity and rising sea levels.